googleapis/google-cloud-dotnet/apis/Google.Cloud.Firestore.Data/docs/userguide.md

 From `FirestoreDb`, you can create a `DocumentReference` or `CollectionReference` directly by their path from the database root.
-From a `DocumentReference` you can create a `CollectionReference` for a direct child collection, and likewise from a `CollectionReference` you can create a `DocumentReference` for a direct child document.
+From a `DocumentReference` you can create a `CollectionReference` for a child collection, and likewise from a `CollectionReference` you can create a `DocumentReference` for a child document.

 [!code-cs[](obj/snippets/Google.Cloud.Firestore.Data.UserGuide.txt#References)]